Ahmed-Abd-El-gawad/Red-Hat-System-Administration-I-9.0-RH124/Chapter 8. Monitor and Manage Linux Processes/README.md

 <a name="8.1"></a>
-## 8.1 Interpret Linux File System Permissions
+## 8.1 Process States and Lifecycle

 *